studiopress/genesis-tabs/readme.txt

 This plugin allows you to create a tabbed section, via a widget, that can display the featured image, along with the title and excerpt from each post.

+== DEPRECATION NOTICE ==

+This plugin is now deprecated and will no longer receive feature updates.

+We recommend replacing the Genesis Featured Tabs widget with a Genesis Featured Post or Page widget, image widget, or slider widget.

 == Description ==

 This plugin allows you to create a tabbed section, via a widget, that can display the featured image, along with the title and excerpt from each post.